 The airline said in its notification to all the 1.7 million users of its app that, “We immediately took action to block these attempts and implemented additional protocols to protect against further unauthorized attempts.”
-Air Canada at this writing had not publicized if there was a direct breach of the airline’s systems or if hackers had attempted to reuse passwords from other sites that may have also been used on Air Canada’s mobile app.
+When Air Canada wrote this, they had not publicized if there was a direct breach of the airline’s systems or if hackers had attempted to reuse passwords from other sites that may have also been used on Air Canada’s mobile app.

 What Is at Stake in the Hack?

 Air Canada’s statement to its mobile app users said the cybercriminals may have gained access to names, email addresses, and phone numbers.
 Further, the hack may have exposed even more sensitive data, like passport numbers and expiration dates, the country of issuance for the passports, and other information commonly found on any passport.

 The BBC reported that The City of London’s Action Fraud cited that the “consequences of having your passport information accessed can be severe”.

 The Agency identified that banks, insurance firms, and mobile phone providers were just some kinds of businesses that ask for the data to open accounts.
 The organizations do not always require a physical document as proof of identity.

 Some consequences to victims that have had their passport information stolen include destroyed credit scores and bills from vendors they’d never dealt with before.
 It can take months at a minimum to clean up the damage to personal credibility.

 Action Fraud also stated that in some cases criminals have used stolen passport data to obtain genuine documents like drivers’ licenses and new passports.